Bible Studies & Small Groups

 Room 311

-At the beginning of 2025, we talked about the Pillars of Parkway Heights, the foundational principles of our church.
+At the beginning of this year, we talked about the Pillars of Parkway Heights, the foundational principles of our church.
 Several of our clergy led small group studies, which dug deeper into these pillars.
 This fall, Susan Eaton will continue looking into these principles.

 SET APART: HOLY HABITS OF PROPHETS & KINGS